isawil/russian-ads/sources.md

 title: Sources
 ---

 Here's a list of the sources I used in developing this project.
-The original dataset can be found [here](https://mith.umd.edu/irads/data/).
+The original dataset released from Facebook is available [here](https://intelligence.house.gov/social-media-content/social-media-advertisements.htm).
+UMD's dataset can be found [here](https://mith.umd.edu/irads/data/).

 Primary sources: